Attack on prison in Yemeni capital kills 11

 Some Yemeni news websites said al Qaeda was behind the attack.

-Police sealed off the road to the airport, which runs through the neighbourhood where the prison is located, and thick smoke was seen rising above the area.
+Police sealed off the road to the airport, which runs through the neighborhood where the prison is located, and thick smoke was seen rising above the area.

 Earlier on Thursday, a British teacher was reported missing in Sanaa in what a Yemeni security source suggested could have been a kidnapping.
 The abduction of foreigners in Yemen is common.